yycheung/School_District_Analysis/README.md

 Since the Thomas High School is a Charter school, so the Scores by school type summary is only affected in this catergory.
 Replacing the ninth-grade scores in Thomas High School results in a slightly lower average math score, math passing rate, reading passing rate and also overall passing rate in Charter school type.

 ## Summary
-All in all, replacing Thomas High School results in a slightly lower average math score, math passing rate, reading passing rate and also overall passing rate.
-But since the change is not much, only visible to two or more decimal places.
-If we round the numbers to integer or even one decimal palce, the result might be the same
+All in all, excluding the 9th grader in Thomas High School doesn't affect the whole data set much, the percentage differenc in the aspects disscuss above is not obviouse.
+If we round the number to integer, it is the same compare to the original.
+That is the reason we don't format the summary report and keep the results in long decimal places.